Raghu-murugankutty/Data-Science-Portfolio-Projects/README.md

 <hr>

  - ## Amazon's Top 50 bestselling books from 2009 to 2019 ([<img src="https://img.icons8.com/fluency/48/000000/code.png"/>](https://jovian.ai/raghu-rayirath/amazon-bestselling-books-eda-plotly-visualizations-v1)):
-    - Amazon book sales data from 2009 to 2019 was examined.
+    - `Amazon book sales data from 2009 to 2019 was examined`.
 The dataset contains seven features.
     - The features such as "User Rating," "User Reviews," "Price,"  Year, Genre, etc.
-    - I use Python frameworks such as Pandas and Numpy to perform data exploration and understand the dataset deeply.
+    - I use Python frameworks such as `Pandas and Numpy` to perform data exploration and understand the dataset deeply.
     - used python visualization libraries to understand the dataset visually, such as distribution of the dataset and its features (User Rating, Reviews, Price, Year, Genre, etc.).
-    - Build interactive visuals using Plotly, used Seaborn and Matplotlib to create visualizations (BarPlot, PieChart, Countplot, Scatter Plot, RegPlot, and so on).
+    - Build interactive visuals using Plotly, used Seaborn and Matplotlib to create visualizations (`BarPlot, PieChart, Countplot, Scatter Plot, RegPlot`, and so on).
     - I performed analyses such as "best sellers," "fiction sellers vs. non-fiction sellers," "best authors,", "yearwise best sellers," etc..
     - I derived unique insights from the dataset and visualized them clearly.
     - Genre based best sellers over the yers: